ltw-webdev-javascript/curriculum/week-05.md

 ---
-topic: "Javascript & accessibility"
+topic: "JavaScript & accessibility"
-desc: "Look at how accessibility can be improved for Javascript functionality using ARIA."
+desc: "Look at how accessibility can be improved for JavaScript functionality using ARIA."
 clr: "1, 2, 3, 4"

 video_tutorials:
-  - title: "Javascript & accessibility"
+  - title: "JavaScript & accessibility"
     url: javascript-accessibility
     videos: true
     highlight: true